-The Leadership Team is responsible for overseeing their respective areas of operation and ensuring that their activities, as well as the College environment, are child safe.
+The Leadership Team is responsible for overseeing their respective areas of operation and ensuring that their activities and environments are child safe.
 They are also responsible for supporting staff and students, as well as ensuring the availability of necessary resources to implement Rosebank's Child Safe Program.

-Together with the Principal, the Leadership Team must build, maintain and foster a culture and environment that prioritise child safety.
+Together with the Principal, the Leadership Team must build, maintain, and foster a culture and environment that prioritise child safety.